leekinming1008/react-product-management-system/README.md

 # Markdown Previewer

-This is the project using React.js to view, create, update and delete operations to https://fakestoreapi.com API.
+This is the project using React.js to view, create, update and delete operations based on https://github.com/leekinming1008/productBackend project.

 ## Build Project
 ```bash